-As a US territory, Federal laws and protections cover everything produced in the Island, so your IP is protected by Federal copyright and Patent laws.
-According to the 2013 UPS Change in the (Supply) Chain Survey, 55% of high tech companies cited “Improving control over quality and intellectual property” as their main driver to nearshore.
+As a US territory, Federal statutes and protections cover everything produced on the Island, so your IP is protected by Federal copyright and Patent laws.
+According to the 2013 UPS Change in the (Supply) Chain Survey, 55% of high tech companies cited “Improving control over quality and intellectual property” as their primary driver to nearshore.

 7. Attractive tax incentives:

-The tax incentives that have more impact for software development companies are Act 20 and Act 73.
-Both offer amazing tax benefits, exemptions, and tax rates that help us make development prices in Puerto Rico more competitive.
+The tax incentives that have more impact on software development companies are Act 20 and Act 73.
+Both offer fantastic tax benefits, exemptions, and tax rates that help us make development prices in Puerto Rico more competitive.

 There are also ways where you can benefit from these vehicles without moving to Puerto Rico, Contact Us if you are interested in learning more.